 Festivals and Celebrations

 Asatru festivals and celebrations honor Norse gods, ancestors, and seasonal changes.
 These events often include feasts, offerings, and rituals.
-Major celebrations align with solstices, harvests, and significant mythological events.
+Major celebrations align with solstices, harvests, and significant events.
 Blóts, or sacrifices, hold a central role in many gatherings.
 Participants express gratitude for prosperity, protection, and guidance.
 Modern Asatru communities continue these traditions, adapting them to fit contemporary lifestyles while maintaining their ancient roots.

 Walpurgis